 A hearing aid is a medical device that is worn behind or within the ear canal.
 Hearing aids can be classified as either prescription, purchased through a hearing professional (audiologist, hearing aid specialist, or ENT); or over-the-counter, hearing aids intended for use by adults (age 18 or over) with mild to moderate hearing loss that may be purchased online, through the mail, or in a retail location without the intervention of a licensed hearing professional.

-Hearing aids are built with four basic parts: the microphone, the processor, the receiver (or loudspeaker), and the battery.
+Hearing aids are built with the same basic parts: the microphone, the processor, the receiver (or loudspeaker), and the battery.

 The microphone(s) captures the natural sound surrounding the hearing aid user.
 Microphones can be either directional, picking up sound in front of the wearer, or omni directional, where sound is captured from every direction.
 When a microphone captures sound, it is converted to a digital message and sent to the processor.